 Market Square Stories: This self led activity allows students to explore Cambridge market square and discover the stories from its past.
 Using the Market Square Stories booklet students are led around the market discovering its fascinating history.
 Who was Thomas Hobson and what was Hobson’s choice?
 What are the market square’s burning secrets?
 Discover the surprising story of the slimy Cambridge Book Fish and much more.

 Market Square Time Traveller Trail: On this self-led trail students explore Cambridge Market Square with the aid of a map and old photographs.
 They will travel back in time by comparing what market square locations were like in the past to how they are now and thinking about why things have changed.
 Discussion points include changes in transport, women’s equality, communication, Cambridge’s identity and the history of the water fountains.
 This is an excellent way for students to practice their map skills and to discuss change through time in Cambridge.

 Cambridge Chronology: This self-led activity will enhance your students’ chronological understanding with our timeline challenge.
 Students explore over 800 years of Cambridge history by using our interactive touchscreens and display boards.
 Encountering beautiful historic images, they review Cambridge history from 1205 to the present by filling the gaps on their own timeline.

 King’s College Chapel

 The breath-taking stained glass and soaring stonework of King’s College Chapel is something that everyone growing up in or around Cambridge should see!
-We can liaise with King’s to arrange your visit.
-King’s provides a great contrast with Great St Mary’s and visits are free for school groups whose school is in Cambridgeshire and under the LEA or holds Academy status and receives no private funding.
+We offer joint visits with Kings and these can tailored to fit your group size.